Quantum references: Complements

-Before we formalize complements, let us explain why complements are useful: \begin{itemize} \item When formulating predicates referring to states on a complex system (e.g., the predicates that are used in the pre- and postconditions in the quantum Hoare logic in \autoref{sec:hoare}), we can use predicates to refer to the state of ``everything else''.
-For example, we could state that no part of a quantum memory except for explicitly listed register $F_1,\dots,F_n$ is modified by a program by stating that if $\compl{\pairs{F_1}{F_n}}$ is in state $\psi$ before the execution, then $\compl{\pairs{F_1}{F_n}}$ is in state $\psi$ afterwards. \item Complements will be used numerous times in the constructions and proofs in \autoref{sec:lifting} where we describe how various quantum mechanical concepts interact with registers.
-For example, when describing the state of a complex system by giving the states of all subsystems (Sections~\ref{sec:mixed} and~\ref{sec:pure}), we have to specify the state of \emph{all} registers.
-If an explicit list of all registers is not known, we can use complements to refer to ``all other registers''.
-And both the construction of the partial trace into a register (\autoref{sec:partial.trace}) as well as the construction how to lift a quantum channel on a register to a quantum channel on the whole space (\autoref{sec:quantum.channels}) use complements under the hood. \item Last but not least, besides the practical use cases, it is a foundationally interesting and natural property: In a register category with complements, there is always a meaningful and well-behaved notion of ``the rest of the system''.
-In particular, this applies to the quantum register category. \end{itemize}
+Before we formalize complements, let us explain why complements are useful: \begin{compactitem} \item When formulating predicates referring to states on a complex system (e.g., the predicates that are used in the pre- and postconditions in the quantum Hoare logic in \autoref{sec:hoare}), we can use predicates to refer to the state of ``everything else''.
+For example, we could state that no part of a quantum memory except for explicitly listed reference $F_1,\dots,F_n$ is modified by a program by stating that if $\compl{\pairs{F_1}{F_n}}$ is in state $\psi$ before the execution, then $\compl{\pairs{F_1}{F_n}}$ is in state $\psi$ afterwards. \item \fullshort{Complements will be used numerous times in the constructions and proofs in \autoref{sec:lifting} where we describe how various quantum mechanical concepts interact with references.
+For example, when describing the state of a complex system by giving the states of all subsystems (Sections~\ref{sec:mixed} and~\ref{sec:pure}), we have to specify the state of \emph{all} references.
+If an explicit list of all references is not known, we can use complements to refer to ``all other references''.
+And both the construction of the partial trace into a reference (\autoref{sec:partial.trace}) as well as the construction how to lift a quantum channel on a reference to a quantum channel on the whole space (\autoref{sec:quantum.channels}) use complements under the hood.}{ Complements are used as an important technical tool numerous times when we lift various quantum objects (pure states, quantum channels, etc.) through references.
+(See the supplement, \autoref{sec:lifting}.) } \item Last but not least, besides the practical use cases, it is a foundationally interesting and natural property: In a reference category with complements, there is always a meaningful and well-behaved notion of ``the rest of the system''.
+In particular, this applies to the quantum reference category. \end{compactitem}